wanderanimrod/infrastructure-as-code--provisioning/README.md

 infrastructure-as-code--provisioning
 ==========================================

-Infrastructure as Code talk (GeekNight Kampala)
+This is the provisioning code repository for the Infrastructure as Code talk, GeekNight Kampala